Lakerolmaker/Unit-01/src/encryption/README.md

 # Encryption

 This is an folder where i keep all the encryptions that found.
-All the encryption functions all aceable from the encryption.java
+All the encryption functions all accessible from the encryption.java